Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 * <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-4/'>June 2021 - August 2021 (3 Months) : Research Assistant Intern<a/>
   * University of California San Diego, San Diego Supercomputer Center
   * Duties included:
-    * Investigated, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit.
+    * Analyzed, in cooperation with a doctoral researcher, the COVID-19 spread in Mexico in the spatial, temporal, and phylogenetic ambit using statistical Python packages
-    * Determined and documented risk factors that could potentially increase the death rate by COVID-19 in 2021.
+    * Determined and documented 4 risk factors (urban areas, obesity, age, and depression) that could potentially increase the death rate by COVID-19 in 2021
-    * Presented research results of the COVID-19 spread in Mexico analyses.
+    * Presented research results of the COVID-19 spread in Mexico analyses via an oral talk at the ENLACE 2021 closing ceremony and symposium
-    * Taught and coordinated high school students, undergraduates and graduates to program using Python in data analysis.
+    * Taught and led a team of 2 high school students, 1 undergraduate student, and 1 Ph.D. into programming using Python for biomedical data analysis
   * Supervisor: Dr. Peter Rose

 * <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-5/'>January 2020 – June 2022 (2 years 3 months): Research Assistant<a/>
   * <em>Instituto Tecnológico de Tijuana</em>
   * Duties included:
-    * Analyzed brain signals for the identification of evoked potentials using machine learning methods using Python.
+    * Analyzed 10878 brain signals for the identification of evoked potentials using machine learning methods using Python
-    *	Designed an algorithm in Python for the detection of motor-related events on brain signals for the development of prosthetics based on brain-computer interfaces.
+    * Designed an algorithm in Python for the detection of motor-related events on brain signals for the development of prosthetics based on brain-computer interfaces
-    *	Documented a protocol to follow for the detection of events in brain signals for prosthetic design.
+    * Documented an SOP to follow for the detection of events in brain signals for prosthetic design
+    * Organized and led meetings with a team of 3 biomedical engineers for discussions related to development of a brain-computer interface
+    * Coordinated and directed 2 biomedical engineering students in their research projects involving brain-computer interface module development
-    *	Reviewed and tested previous works related to evoked potentials in brain signals.
+    * Reviewed and tested previous works related to evoked potentials in brain signals
+    * Developed a senior project report based on data analysis results and presented findings to a panel of 5 professors and 40 undergraduates
   * Supervisor: M.S.
 Arturo Sotelo

 * August 2019 - December 2019 (5 months): Research Assistant
   * <em>Instituto Tecnológico de Tijuana</em>
   * Duties included:
+    * Cultured and determined type of bacteria in 20 graphene culture plates of E. Coli and other bacteria
-    * Synthetized and tested the permeability of graphene membranes for water filter purposes.
+    * Examined and tested the permeability of 30 graphene membranes
-    * Determined bacteria types in contaminated and clean cell cultures.
+    * Designed and Fabricated 2 water filter prototypes using graphene membranes and SOLIDWORKS
   * Supervisor: M.Eng.
 Francisco García

 Synergistic activities